 The shortcuts are stored as macros in the workbook.
 On opening the workbook, you may need to click on “Enable Content” or “Enable Macros” to make sure things run properly.

-Once done, the keyboard shortcuts will be active if the workbook is open.
+Once done, the macro shortcuts will be active if the workbook is open.

-Tip: save the F1F9 keyboard shortcuts workbook to a folder on your desktop called “F1F9 Macros”
+Tip: save the F1F9 productivity shortcuts workbook to a folder on your desktop called “F1F9 Macros”

-You can test the shortcuts by having two workbooks open at the same time: F1F9’s keyboard shortcuts and a blank workbook.
+You can test the shortcuts by having two workbooks open at the same time: F1F9’s productivity macros and a blank workbook.